edinstance/dissertation/product/README.md

 ## Running

 The frontend and backend can be ran individually and the steps to do so is in the individual directories.
 Or they can both be ran together by using docker-compose.
-To do this naviagte to this directory and run
+To do this first create a .env file in [this](./docker/) directory based on the enviroment variables in this [example file](./docker/.env.example) or pass the same variables in using the -e flag in the next command.
+Then naviagte to this directory and run
 ```
 docker-compose -f docker/docker-compose-local.yml up
 ```